doctorstal/angular-app/README.md

     - worst part of upgrade process is that on some stage you are required to use ng2 versions of everything.
 7. Remove hybrid app bootstrap.
 8. Celebrate!

+## Current step(s)

+Now I am migrating build to _webpack_.
+But not rapidly.
+It allows me to always keep a project alive.
+As all good rules, this one also has an exception.
+I've rapidly updated _Karma_ to newer version (old was failing on my non-english windows os due to known issue).
+But back to _webpack_ migration. _Webpack_ will not pack `.js` files - only `.ts`.
+Thus I can easily split _grunt_ and _webpack_ responsibilities.
+Check out how all modules is getting imported into `app.ts` (our entry point).
+Each angularjs module has a name and we need that name in dependency list.
+So why don't we import a module and use its `name` property in dependency list instead of _string_?
+It also makes things more DRY, as you do not need to copy-paste that module names.